AmyntorInfoSec/Amyntor-Infosec-tools/README.md

-The tools amde for Amyntor infosec
+The tools made for Amyntor infosec